trucdg/section1-Spring-boot-Maven/README.md

-# Section 1: JVM-JRE-JDK, Spring, Spring Boot and Maven
+# Section 1: JVM-JRE-JDK, Spring and Spring Boot
 # 🌺 What is JVM?
 JRE? and JDK?
 Resource: [Differences between JVM vs JRE vs JDK](https://byjus.com/gate/difference-between-jdk-jre-and-jvm/#:~:text=The%20JDK%20is%20an%20abbreviation,that%20develops%20applications%20in%20Java.)
 1. [JVM - Java Virtual Machine](https://github.com/trucdg/java-virtual-machine):